RichTools/richbuild/README.md

 Next calling the compile macro we pass the **name of the compiler** we want to use, the list of files, name of your executable, the final argument are any packages you would like to add such as math via the "-lm" flag.

 Finally we call the `CLEANUP` macro because yes `richBuild` allocates memory to store the name of your files, so we need to free it after.

+## A Word about Windows
+I have made an attempt to interface with the windows API to list files, since the `dirend` header is unix specific.
+I don't actually have any way to test it on windows, so I do not konw if that solution works.
+As a matter of fact just use WSL, that has a c compiler built in and also supports the `dirend` header.

+If anyone reading this using windows would like to try it, I would appreciate if you let me know if it works.